jadecobra/python_tdd_exercises/source/how_to/create_person.rst

             }
         )

-  the terminal shows an :doc:`/exceptions/AssertionError` because the expected and returned dictionaries are different
+  the terminal shows an :ref:`AssertionError` because the expected and returned dictionaries are different

   .. code-block:: python